Have you reviewed your bank account lately?

 You don’t have to have everything with the same bank

 There was a time it was more convenient to have your mortgage, credit card and bank account all under one roof.
 Not as much anymore.
-Technology has made it easier than every to deal with multiple institutions so you can shop around for the best products.
-Did you know you can have your chequing account at Manulife Bank, your credit card with BMO MasterCard, your line of credit at President’s Choice Financial, your GICs at Canadian Western Bank and a self directed RRSP with RBC Direct?
+Technology has made it easier than ever to deal with multiple institutions so you can shop around for the best products.
+Did you know you can have your chequing account at Manulife Bank, your credit card with BMO Mastercard, your line of credit at President’s Choice Financial, your GICs at Canadian Western Bank and a self-directed RRSP with RBC Direct?

 The bottom line is we need to shop around for our bank accounts just like we shop around for our mortgages, credit cards, investments and GICs.
-In fact, we need to do a better job shopping around for our financial products like we do with other commodities like our shoes, groceries, toilet paper and electronics.
+In fact, we need to do a better job shopping around for our financial products as we do with other commodities like our shoes, groceries, toilet paper, and electronics.

 When ING Direct came to Canada, they changed the future of banking.
 You no longer had to deal with one of the big 5 banks and pay fees for no interest.
 You no longer had to pay for the privilege of having a bank account.
 Today there are lots of choices that give you higher interest with no fees.

-Even the big banks not have their high interest versions of bank accounts but they still tend to pay lower interest than their competitors above.
+Even the big banks do not have their high-interest versions of bank accounts but they still tend to pay lower interest than their competitors above.